Pingg-String End Post Kit

 Each End Post kit contains:

-- Two Insulated cables for connecting adjacent End Posts.
+- Four Insulated cables for connecting adjacent End Posts.

 Pingg-String Design Flexibility

 This End Post Kit is used in a variety of situations.
-To simplify your ordering, please use the calculator table below.
+To simplify your ordering, please use this CALCULATOR.

 The Pingg-String Fence-Top Barrier System